 After beginning the deployment process, Ploi will take care of everything.
 You can follow the deployment process at your Ploi dashboard where you’ll also find the server once it has been configured.

 Ploi has a big focus on making every server and site install as effortless as possible and it shows.
 You can install WordPress with a single click and just watch the magic happen!
 Ploi will handle the annoying installation procedures and secure your server from the get-go.

-Continue by selecting your server at your Ploi dashboard.
+Continue by selecting your server on your Ploi dashboard.

-Next, add a site you by entering your domain name and click the Add Site button.
+Next, add a site by entering your domain name and clicking the Add Site button.
 Ideally, you should have a domain you can configure to point to your UpCloud server but it’s not strictly necessary.

 Using your own domain names will allow you to easily configure any number of sites on the same cloud server without any manual work on the host side.

 You should now see your site on the list of available configurations, click the icon on the right of the domain and repository to enter the site details.

 In the site settings, you’ll find a number of different installation options.
 Pick between popular repositories such as GitHub, GitLab, and Bitbucket, or the fast-track solutions with WordPress, OctoberCMS, and NextCloud.

 For this example, select Install WordPress and click the box on the right to Create Database for the new installation.
 Finally, click the Install WordPress button at the bottom of the page to start the configurations.